 Disconnect rear chain connecting link.
 (Allow chain to hang clear of the rear wheel sprocket without becoming disengaged from the gear box small sprocket.)
-Engage a gear to prevent sprocket revolving.

 Slacken the two bolts securing rear portion of rear mudguard to its front portion.

 Loosen nut and washer from bolt securing mudguard side bridge and tool box stay to tubular stay.